sparkflows/sparkflows-docs/docs/aws/admin-guide/infrastructure-aws.rst

    * - HTTPS
      - 443
      - For Accessing on HTTPS
-   * - Fire Insights(HTTP)
+   * - Sparkflows(HTTP)
      - 8080
-     - Fire Insights by default run on port 8080 on http
+     - Sparkflows by default run on port 8080 on http
-   * - Fire Insights(HTTPS)
+   * - Sparkflows(HTTPS)
      - 8443
-     - Fire Insights by default run on port 8443 on https
+     - Sparkflows by default run on port 8443 on https

 .. note:: A security group that opens SSH (22), HTTP (80) and HTTPS (443) on all traffic.